-HALL 58 and HALL 66- The High Renaissance style can be defined as the ‘idealisation of natural appearances’ and characterises the beginning of 1500.
-The best two examples of this style are in the Uffizi: “Madonna of the Harpies” by Andrea del Sarto (1517), Florence’s finest colourist.
-And the renowned “Madonna of the Goldfinch” by Raffaello (1506) in HALL 66 which is dedicated to him.
+HALL 58 – The High Renaissance style can be defined as the ‘idealisation of natural appearances’ and characterises the beginning of 1500.
+In Florence the best representative of this style is Andrea del Sarto, whose works are shown in this room.
+The intriguing “Madonna of the Harpies” (1517), is one of the masterpieces by Florence’s finest colourist.

 HALLS 60-65 – Mannerist artists including portraits by Bronzino.
 Look out for Rosso Fiorentino “Moses defending the daughters of Jethro” (c.
 1523), a canvas crowded with bodies and harsh lighting.
 Or Pontormo‘s “Supper at Emmaus” (1525).
 Bronzino shouldn’t be missed, as his portraits are the best example of the late Mannerist style.
 He was the court painter to Cosimo I the Gran duke of Tuscany.
 His elegant work is alive with detail and show incredible technical skill.